Akshayvo/email_service/24-seven-storage/docs/readme.md

 ## Changing the project name
 Replace ng-starter-pack with your project name(Hyphen Case)

-Replace crows-run with your project name(camelCase)
+Replace 24-seven with your project name(camelCase)

 Find and Replace across project